Owenaphill/Owenaphill/README.md

 My main tech stack is Java, Python, and C++.
 I like to occasionally tinker with fixing computers and networking.

-I've got my projects saved by separate languages, as well as a few networking projects I've worked on
+I've got a mix of coding projects as well as some networking projects so I hope you enjoy!

 **Fun Facts:**